JackCSheehan/java-mockup-pos/README.md

 A mockup POS program written in Java.

 # What I Learned
-* Got practice with JavaFX GUI creation
+* Practiced JavaFX GUI creation
 * Worked with money as a BigDecimal type